ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 care must be taken to prevent this form of attack.
 See Section 6.2.2 of {{I-D.ietf-tls-tls13}} for more information on this topic.
+[[OPEN ISSUE: can we use data from the TCP SYN as anti-replay stuff.]]